 Dr Cohen's main interests are in the sociology of work and employment; especially 'non-standard' work, including self-employment, mobile work, and homeworking and in work-life boundaries.
 Her PhD focused on the working lives and employment relations of hairdressers.
 Her current research explores similar issues in the working lives of car mechanics and accountants.
 Her research involves a mixed-methods approach.

-Dr Cohen has co-edited a special issue of Sociology of Health and Illness on 'body work' (work which takes the bodies of others as its object), and an issue of The International Journal of Social Research Methodology on feminism and quantitative methods.
-Both of these form part of ongoing collaborative projects.
-Dr Cohen is interested in statistical literacy and is currently editor of Radical Statistics (www.radstats.org.uk).
+Dr Cohen has co-edited a special issue of Sociology of Health and Illness on 'body work' (work which takes the bodies of others as its object), and an issue of The International Journal of Social Research Methodology on feminism and quantitative methods and an issue of American Behavioral Scientist on Everyday Self-Employment.
+These form part of ongoing collaborative projects.
+Dr Cohen is interested in and has written about statistical literacy.
 She has also written on gender and sport.

 - work-life boundaries